Monday, June 24, 2019

 An overnight stay at Sabah Tea Garden was another outing planned for my MIL's visit to Sabah.

-As we moved towards the newly renovated restaurant after arrival at the car park, we could see that the place has undergone a major "face lift" since our last visit over ten years ago (Read here),
+As we moved towards the newly renovated restaurant after arrival to the car park, we could see that the place has undergone a major "face lift" since our last visit over ten years ago (Read here).

 A popular backdrop for photography by visitors.